OutSystems/docs-product/src/ref/apis/lifetime-deployment/rest-api-authentication.md

 Take the following security considerations into account when using OutSystems REST APIs:

 * Authentication tokens are not stored in the platform, and consumers must store the authentication tokens securely.
 If a third-party gets access to an authentication token, it will have access to your infrastructure.
-* All communications between API consumers and the API server must be done over HTTPS.
+* All communication between API consumers and the API server must be done over HTTPS.
+* Service Account tokens are valid for a duration of 6, 12, or 24 months, after which they become invalid.

 The following sections show how to manage service accounts and tokens and how to authenticate REST API calls.